 Phonics & Reading

-At Highweek Primary School our aim is to develop an ethos of reading for pleasure, teaching our children the skills that will enable a lifelong enjoyment of books and learning.
+At Highweek Primary School, our aim is to develop an ethos of reading for pleasure, teaching our children the skills that will enable a lifelong enjoyment of books and learning.
+We recognise the importance of reading from a young age as it underpins every part of the curriculum.
+Children who enjoy reading are able to access learning in every area, and can make progress in all subjects.
 Engaging in reading with your children at home will assist in installing this within them.
-Reading underpins all that we do at school, and makes a vital difference in attainment in education.

 During reading sessions in school, children are able to choose a variety of texts (both fiction and non-fiction).
-They can then take a quiz on the book that they have just read- answering a range of comprehension questions.
+They can then take the AR quiz on the book that they have just read- answering a range of comprehension questions.
 Each child will receive a report on the quiz results that shows how well they have done.
-Teachers also receive information that will enable them to assist pupils in further reading choices.
-Parents can log on to Renaissance Home Connect which will enable them to support their child’s AR reading by seeing their reading history and quiz results.
+Teachers also receive information that will enable them to assist pupils in further reading choices- helping to support children in selecting books which challenge them appropriately.
+Parents can log on to Renaissance Home Connect, which will enable them to support their child’s AR reading by seeing their reading history and quiz results.
 Children are also encouraged to quiz at home with the support of their parents to boost their confidence.

 Every week, children from Year 5 or 6 become ‘Surprise Readers’, where they read a book to the whole of KS1, virtually, via Microsoft Teams.
-This helps us to showcase reading role-models to our younger children, while allowing them to be read to from a variety of children.
+This helps us to highlight reading role models to our younger children, while allowing them to listen to a range of children read aloud.